Close Banner

 Thrill Island

 This is where you'll find the biggest and most thrilling attractions.
-Thrill Island Waterpark is an additional fee, and it gets busy fast, so arriving early is key.
-You can purchase your admission in advance (on the Royal Caribbean website or app) or once you're on the island.
+Thrill Waterpark is an additional fee, and it gets busy fast, so arriving early is important.
+Pricing varies by season and you can purchase your admission in advance on the Royal Caribbean website or app.
+Additionally, you can purchase admission once you're on the island, but you'll save by purchasing in advance.
 You'll scan your SeaPass card to enter the water park.
 Children under 14 years of age will need to be accompanied by someone 14 years old or above.

 Oasis Lagoon